Dust: Dust mites

 House dust mites are present indoors wherever humans live.
 Positive tests for dust mite allergies are extremely common among people with asthma.
 Dust mites are microscopic arachnids whose primary food is dead human skin cells, but they do not live on living people.
-They and their feces and other allergens that they produce are major constituents of house dust, but because they are so heavy they are not suspended for long in the air.
-They are generally found on the floor and other surfaces, until disturbed (by walking, for example).
-It could take somewhere between twenty minutes and two hours for dust mites to settle back down out of the air.
+They and their feces and other allergens are major constituents of house dust, but because they are so heavy they are not suspended for long in the air.
+They are generally found on the floor and other surfaces until disturbed (by walking, for example).
+It could take between twenty minutes and two hours for dust mites to settle back out of the air.

 Dust mites are a nesting species that prefer a dark, warm, and humid climate.
 They flourish in mattresses, bedding, upholstered furniture, and carpets.
 Their feces include enzymes that are released upon contact with a moist surface, which can happen when a person inhales, and these enzymes can kill cells within the human body.
 House dust mites did not become a problem until humans began to use textiles, such as western style blankets and clothing.